 Cindy De La Vega grew up in the Sunnydale housing projects, a community frequently targeted by the War on Drugs.
 Throughout her life, Cindy pushed through struggles to support her children.
 It was through community support and her own hard work that Cindy now serves as CEO of STIIIZY Union Square, a prominent store in a heavily trafficked San Francisco retail center.
 Now, she uses her position overseeing the day-to-day operations at STIIIZY to give back to that same community.

 In this interview, Cindy explains how she uses her executive position to give back to her community — including her work with the youth development organization United Playaz — and offers advice to other social equity applicants interested in operating a cannabis dispensary.

-Ganjapreneur: Did growing up in the Bay Area and watching the legal markets bloom alongside a robust legacy market influence how you choose to run STIIZY Union Square?
+Ganjapreneur: Did growing up in the Bay Area and watching the legal markets bloom alongside a robust legacy market influence how you choose to run STIIIZY Union Square?

 Cindy De La Vega: Growing up in, and still living in the Sunnydale housing projects, I saw the War on Drugs have extreme effects on the community.
 I was actually not a cannabis consumer until later in life, and up until then had been cautious of its effects and uses.